The 1920s coincide with significant political and cultural upheavals in the history of the Armenian people.

 Having agreed on this key issue with L. Shant and N. Aghpalian, V. Navasartian tried to convince S. Yesaian and Dr. Hamo Ohanjanian, both prominent figures in the Armenian community in Cairo, to accept the idea.

 Both S. Yesaian and Dr. Hamo Ohanjanian embraced the plan.
 K. Ipegian joined them.
 Following their agreement, L. Shant and N. Aghpalian came to Cairo.
 A series of discussions took place.
-Besides the aforementioned intellectuals, Minas Khachadourian, Hagop Balekjian, Setrag Balekjian, Kourken Mkhitarian, and Garabed Malkhasian took part in the founding meeting.
+Besides the aforementioned intellectuals, Minas Khachadourian, Hagop Balekjian, Setrag Balekjian, Kourken Mkhitarian, Garabed Malkhasian and Drtad Malkhasian took part in the founding meeting.